htdebeer/pandocomatic/index.md

 assets and the document to convert are located in the same directory, but that does not hold for more general *external pandocomatic templates*.
 As a third alternative, pandocomatic also supports paths that are relative to the *pandocomatic data directory*.
+Finally, to handle paths that are meaningful in the output documents, pandocomatic has a way to specify paths relative to a root path.

 You can specify these types of paths as follows: